A Complete Guide to Probiotics During Pregnancy

 • Emotional health: how your gut and brain interaction can impact stress, mood, anxiety, and more.

 • Skin: the influence of the gut microbiome extends to influence even seemingly distant organ systems, including the skin.
-Probiotics and prebiotics have proven beneficial in the prevention and/or treatment of inflammatory skin conditions like acne, atopic dematitis, and psoriasis.
-Mama’s skin microbiome can affect baby’s as well, especially during skin-to-skin interaction.
+Research shows a strong correlation between a healthy gut microbiome and a healthy skin barrier.
+Your skin microbiome can affect babies as well, especially during skin-to-skin interaction.

 Your microbiome in pregnancy

-The impact of your microbiome on health extends to pregnancy, too.
-A healthy microbiome influences a variety of factors for both mama and baby and can impact risk of pregnancy complications.
+Your microbiome's health can impact your pregnancy, too.
+A healthy microbiome influences a variety of factors for both you and baby and can impact the risk of pregnancy complications.

 How does a baby’s microbiome develop?

-It used to be thought that an infant developed in-utero with a sterile gut and was only first established with bacteria (“seeded”) during delivery, but recent research has challenged this idea.
-We now know that there are three main ways that mama helps to seed baby’s microbiome:
+It used to be thought that an infant developed in utero with a sterile gut and was only first established with bacteria (“seeded”) during delivery, but recent research has challenged this idea.
+We now know that there are three main ways that mothers help to seed the baby’s microbiome:

 • Interaction in utero: recent research has found bacteria in the placenta, amniotic fluid, and first-pass meconium, suggesting that baby begins to be seeded during pregnancy.
-Studies have also shown that babies who are exposed to antibiotics through mama during the second and third trimester are at significantly higher risk of obesity in childhood, a sign that baby’s microbiome is impacted by antibiotic use.
+Studies have also shown that babies who are exposed to antibiotics in utero during the second and third trimester are at significantly higher risk of obesity in childhood, a sign that the baby’s microbiome is impacted by antibiotic use.

-• After birth: skin-to-skin contact and and breastfeeding both continue supporting a healthy microbiome after birth
+• After birth: skin-to-skin contact and breastfeeding both continue to support a healthy microbiome.

 • Breastfeeding is incredibly nourishing in its own right, but especially so when considering its role in shaping baby's microbiome.
-Recent studies have found that babies who are breastfed have a substantially higher abundance of beneficial Bifidobacteria from mama in their gut microbiome.
+Recent studies have found that breastfed babies have a substantially higher abundance of beneficial Bifidobacteria in their gut microbiome.
 As another example of how nature perfectly designed breastmilk for babies, the oligosaccharides (special sugars) found in mama’s breast milk act as prebiotics, or food, for the Bifidobacterium.

-This is important and empowering information for mamas, as we can control what’s in our microbiome (and what’s passed along to baby) before, during, and after pregnancy.
-And since life doesn’t always go as planned, it provides us several ways to support the microbiome when certain circumstances are outside our control, like an unplanned C-section or antibiotics to fight a threatening infection.
+This is important and empowering information for women who are pregnant and trying to conceive, as we can control what’s in our microbiome (and what’s passed along to the baby) before, during, and after pregnancy.
+And since life doesn’t always go as planned, it offers us several ways to support the microbiome when circumstances are outside our control, such as an unplanned C-section or antibiotics to treat a threatening infection.

 Why gut health matters for baby

 Does gut health really matter at such a young age?
 Absolutely.
 We have tremendous influence to help seed and support baby’s microbiome in such a way that will impact her health.
 Introducing these helpful bacteria to baby’s microbiome helps to establish a strong immune response early on.
-Research has shown that supporting the microbiome through supplementing with probiotics during pregnancy and breastfeeding can also help prevent allergies, eczema, asthma, and colic.
+Supplementing with probiotics during pregnancy and breastfeeding can also help prevent allergies, eczema, asthma, and colic."

 But the benefits extend far beyond infancy.
-The microbiome is critical for lifelong health and immunity and the diversity of mama’s microbiome helps to determine baby’s health outcomes, even into adulthood.
+The microbiome is critical for lifelong health and immunity, and maternal microbiome diversity helps to determine baby’s health outcomes, even into adulthood.

 Is any probiotic effective?